Spring Training at Scottsdale Stadium marks 65 years

-Only three years later, in 1959, the Orioles departed, to be replaced by the Boston Red Sox who would spend 6 years calling Scottsdale their Spring Training home.
-The Red Sox moved on leaving the stadium without a home MLB club for the 1966 season.
+Only three years later, in 1959, the Orioles departed, to be replaced by the Boston Red Sox, who would spend 6 years calling Scottsdale their Spring Training home.
+The Red Sox moved on, leaving the stadium without a home MLB club for the 1966 season.
 Then the Chicago Cubs took over occupancy and stayed until 1978.
-They were followed by the Oakland A’s for three seasons.
-Which brings us to the current occupants, the San Francisco Giants, who have called Scottsdale home since 1982.
+They were followed by the Oakland A's for three seasons.
+This brings us to the current occupants, the San Francisco Giants, who have called Scottsdale home since 1982.

-The old stadium was showing signs of age when the Giants moved in, and ten years later, a new showcase venue was built on the same location.
-The new stadium’s design was modeled after Baltimore’s Camden Yards.
-It’s known for it’s ‘old school charm’ with intimate seating to bring fans closer to the game.
+The old stadium showed signs of age when the Giants moved in, and 10 years later, a new showcase venue was built in the same location.
+The new stadium's design was modeled after Baltimore's Camden Yards.
+It's known for its "old school charm" with intimate seating to bring fans closer to the game.

-In 2019 got a $50 million renovation upgrading the clubhouse, adding shaded areas for fans, expanding the concourse, and other additions.
+In 2019, the stadium got a $50 million renovation upgrading the clubhouse, adding shaded areas for fans, expanding the concourse, and other additions.

 Seating Capacity